 Kincaid Park is a scenic, child-friendly destination—kids love the sandy dunes.

-Take a short drive out to Ship Creek to see the salmon run and enjoy the scenic views.
+Take a short drive to Ship Creek to watch the salmon run and enjoy the scenic views.

 Drive from Anchorage to Girdwood

 With so much to explore south of Anchorage, it’s worth retracing your scenic drive from yesterday.
 This time, though, you’ll be stopping in Girdwood—a charming town with many quaint restaurants and hiking trails.
 Explore on your own, or go on a guided dog-mushing tour.
 Kids will love getting pulled on a cart along scenic trails and playing with the puppies.
 Then take the Alyeska Tramway up Mt.
 Alyeska for stunning panoramic views of the Chugach Mountains and Turnagain Arm.
 Explore the top of the mountain and take family pictures against the stunning backdrop.
 Another family-friendly hike, the Winner Creek Trail, winds through the towering trees of Girdwood’s temperate rainforest.
 If you’re staying at the resort, let the kids play in the pool before you all have dinner and prepare for the next day’s adventure.

 Today you’ll be exploring the Mat-Su Valley.
 There are lots of options!

 Take a scenic drive along Hatcher Pass and stop at Independence Mine State Historical Park.
 Kids can explore the old gold mining structures and enjoy the alpine scenery along gentle trails that are good for the whole family.

 Go on a dog-mushing tour, where professional guides will steer you along private trails while being pulled by canine athletes.